varunsridharan/blog.svarun.dev/ckh4tx9il060p39s11l5nfox6.md

-## How To Show Latest Blog Posts In Github Public Profile ?
+## How To Show Latest Hashnode Blog Posts In Github Public Profile?

 Hi There,